- This event has passed.

 You be walking down the road and you hear something or see something going on.
 So clear.
 And you think it’s you thinking it up.
 A thought picture.
 But no. It’s when you bump into a rememory that belongs to somebody else.
 Toni Morrison, Beloved, pg.
 18

-The artist will be on site weekly, with the exception of calendar holidays, to continue work on ‘Brown is My Favorite Color’, wip.
+The artist will be on site weekly, with the exception of calendar holidays, to continue work on ‘Brown is My Favorite Color’ (Work in progress)

 Above Image: Film Scan, Family Reunion, Garysburg, NC (1970s), Millard C Mitchell.
 Hand embroidery, Kelly Taylor Mitchell.